microsoft/atlas-design/.changeset/old-stingrays-know.md

 '@microsoft/atlas-site': minor
 ---

-Added a CSP to both standard and token pages
+Added a CSP to both standard and token pages.